-Khalil Al Handawi (He/Him/Il) received his PhD in mechanical engineering from McGill University, Canada.
-His dissertation focused on the optimization of aerospace design for flexibility and robustness against environmental and operational changes.
-His research into engineering design resulted in decision-support tools for accommodating change in design requirements during product development.
-The tools help designers imbue products with the necessary flexibility that enables remanufacturing in the future and/or the necessary robustness to absorb change in the form of design margins.
-He participated in a technology transfer at GKN Aerospace Engine Systems, Trollhättan, Sweden to help integrate his research into industrial workflows.
+Khalil Al Handawi received his PhD in mechanical engineering from McGill University.
+His dissertation focused on the optimization of aerospace design for flexibility and robustness when presented with uncertain requirements.
+His research in engineering design resulted in decision support tools for accommodating changing requirements during product development.
+The tools help designers allocate design margins and flexibility to accommodate the change in requirements.

 Cahiers du GERAD